| Albert Einstein believed that every child is born a

 just because that's the way it's always been

+done!
 Creativity cannot be lost.
 What happens is that it

 goes into hiding and becomes dormant from lack of use.